knownsrc/cemetary/README.md

 > ### 🚨 Known Issues / "Bugs"

 * Closes when I input a token<br>
-  ⮡&nbsp;&nbsp; its because the token is invalid. input a valid token and it will work<br>
+  ⮡> its because the token is invalid. input a valid token and it will work<br>
 * Some features dont work<br>
-  ⮡ &nbsp;&nbsp;yeah, not all of the features work because of discord stupid API but they work sometimes<br>
+  ⮡> yeah, not all of the features work because of discord stupid API but they work sometimes<br>